-This classic Jerusalem salad, also known as Israeli salad, is a popular Middle Eastern salad that can be enjoyed in so many ways!
 It mainly consists of finely chopped tomatoes, onion, cucumber and parsley, dressed with a simple olive oil and lemon juice dressing.
-Serve it as part of any main meal, a light meal on it's own or add it with falafel to pita bread.
+Serve it as part of any main summer meal, a light meal on its own or add it with falafel to pita bread.
 Delicious!

-The beauty of this vibrant salad is it's simplicity, taking barely any time to make and using the simplest of ingredients.
+The beauty of this vibrant salad is its simplicity, taking barely any time to make and using the simplest of ingredients.
 There is something pure about it.
 It's uncomplicated, yet elegant.
 It's a staple in our house and always a crowd-pleaser at any event.

-This salad is also known as Persian salad, Salat Katzuz, Arabic salad or shirazi salad.
+This salad is also known as Persian salad, Salat Katzuz, Arabic salad or Shirazi salad.
 It's a staple in Middle Eastern food and enjoyed in many households, cafes and restaurants.
-However, with it's global popularity there are now many different versions of this recipe.
+However, with its global popularity, there are now many different versions of this recipe.

 Crossing the continents with this, but it's beautiful served with South African Bobotie!